digipolisantwerp/antwerp-ui_react/CONTRIBUTING.md

 - Use the [#acpaas-ui-react channel][acpaas-ui-react-slack] on slack to ask questions or discuss changes to the code itself.
 - Use [GitHub Issues][github-issues] to report bugs, request features, ask policy questions or propose policy changes.

-  > Note: policy questions are about the way ACPaaS UI is developed and released, or about its architecture.
+  > Note: policy questions are about the way Antwerp UI is developed and released, or about its architecture.
 We use github issues to have a public archive of these discussions.

 ## Pull Request Guidelines